onaio/kujaku/SPECIFICATION.md

 3. Add the Kujaku config

 The Kujaku config is a JSON Object with the following:
-1. `data_sources` JSON Array of `name`-only JSON Objects - The name points to the data source name in the style
+1. `data_sources` JSON Array of `name`-only JSON Objects - The name pointModels to the data source name in the style
 ```json
 "data_sources": [
         {